containers/youki/docs/src/user/webassembly.md

     ```console
     ./scripts/build.sh -o . -r -f wasm-wasmedge
     ```

     > The `wasm-wasmedge` feature will install WasmEdge Runtime library in the `$HOME/.wasmedge` directory.
-    > To make the library avaible in your system, run the following command:
+    > To make the library available in your system, run the following command:
+>
     > ```bash
     > export LD_LIBRARY_PATH=$HOME/.wasmedge/lib
     > ```
+>
     > or
+>
     > ```bash
     > source $HOME/.wasmedge/env
     > ```